jon-mil-92/DisplayHotKeys/README.md

 All hot key slots for the selected display can be reset by clicking on the "Clear All Slots" button.

-#### Minimize To Tray
+#### Minimize

-The application will be minimized to the system tray when the "Minimize To Tray" button is pressed.
-To restore the application, click the system tray icon and select "Restore".
+The application will be minimized to the task bar or system tray depending on the state of the "Minimize To Tray" button.

 #### Exit App